Welcome to our store

 Learn More: The 7 Best Healthy Foods to Eat

 There is no recommended daily intake for probiotics, so there’s no way to know exactly which fermented foods or what quantity is best.
-The general guideline is to just add as many fermented foods to your daily diet as possible.3
+The general guideline is to just add as many fermented foods to your daily diet as possible.
+The more probiotic-rich food you’re able to include in your daily meals, the more your digestive health may improve.3

-However, if your diet lacks enough probiotic-rich foods, you might consider taking a probiotic supplement, such as probiotic gummies, to support digestive balance.
-Many experts recommend taking them on an empty stomach, when there’s less stomach acid present.5 However, your best bet is to follow the dosage directions on the supplement’s packaging.
+However, if your diet lacks enough probiotic-rich foods, you might consider taking a probiotic supplement, such as probiotic gummies, to support your gut microbiota.† Many experts recommend taking them on an empty stomach, when there’s less stomach acid present.5 However, your best bet is to follow the dosage directions on the supplement’s packaging.

 Whether you’re eating probiotic foods and or consuming probiotic drinks, your digestive system will benefit from these gut-friendly additions to your diet.
 Consuming fermented foods—in particular, yogurt and kefir—provide the best sources of probiotics.
-But dairy-free options (such as kombucha, miso, and sauerkraut) also offer good food sources of probiotics.
-Additionally, taking one of our probiotics for adults is a great way to increase your intake of “good” bacteria.
+For those who may have lactose intolerance, dairy-free options (such as kombucha, miso, and sauerkraut) also offer good food sources of probiotics.
+Additionally, taking one of our probiotics for adults is a great way to increase your intake of gut-friendly bacteria.

 Continue to check back on the Nature Made blog for the latest science-backed articles to help you take ownership of your health.